walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 ---
-title: How to Find the Time to Spend More Time on the Beach - An Introduction to the Magic of the Shell
+title: How to Spend More Time on the Beach - The Magic of the Shell
 tags:
   - bash
 excerpt: A comprehensive introduction to shell scripting.